cheiraml/RisitasCorp_Rider/README.md

 * UDP Client Architecture Segment
 * Programs to use

+2. SCRIPT COMUNICATOR

-2. ARDUINO IDE PROTOCOL
+3. ARDUINO IDE PROTOCOL
 * Code initialization
 * Draw map
 * Calculating direction

-3. SIMPLE BICYCLE PHYSICS
+4. SIMPLE BICYCLE PHYSICS
 * Vector transformation to direction
+* Transform from binary to float
+* What to comment

 ***Overview of operation***